Childcare assistance: Employee guide

 Children aged two, three and four

-Parents who are in work can get 30 hours free childcare (1,140 hours per year) for three-and-four-year-olds.
+Parents who are in work can get 30 hours free childcare per week (1,140 hours per year) for three-and-four-year-olds.
 Parents have to be working at least 16 hours per week, and there is no eligibility if either parent earns over £100,000.

 Tax-free childcare